-[ Aug.2015 ] We wanted to have a nice lunch as a last meal in Helsinki on Sunday, and looked for two restaurants listed in the guide book, but both of them were closed.
+[ Aug.2015 ] We wanted to have a nice lunch as our last meal in Helsinki on Sunday, and looked for two restaurants listed in the guide book, but both of them were closed.

-So we went in to the one just in front of us at the time.
+So, we went in to the one just in front of us at the time.

-It was a buffet style restaurant where you could eat as much as you wanted for 22 euros.
+It was a buffet-style restaurant where you could eat as much as you wanted for 22 euros.

-So this was one of them.
+So, this was one of them.

-Here my husband said “There are many women in Finland“.
+Here, my husband said “There are many women in Finland“.

 It is true.

-When I looked around the restaurant, 100% of workers were women and about 80% of the customers were women, too.
+When I looked around the restaurant, 100% of the workers were women and about 80% of the customers were women, too.

 So in Finland, maybe they treasure men who die early and hide them.